vilcans/screenplain/README.md

 The magic that Screenplain performs is to take your plain text file and convert it to a good looking screenplay in an industry standard format.
 Send that file off to your producer, agent, director or screenwriting competition.
-Currently, the supported output formats are FDX and HTML.
+The supported output formats are FDX  HTML, and PDF.
-PDF will hopefully be supported in a not too distant future.

 Screenplain can be used as a command-line application or a library.
 An [Online version of Screenplain](http://www.screenplain.com) is also